bbc/peaks.js/README.md

 ![](https://github.com/bbc/peaks.js/blob/master/peaks.png?raw=1)

-Peaks.js was developed by [BBC R&D](https://www.bbc.co.uk/rd) to allow users to make accurate clippings of audio content in the browser, using a backend API that serves the waveform data.

 Peaks.js uses the HTML canvas element to display the waveform at different zoom levels, and has configuration options to allow you to customize the waveform views.
 Peaks.js allows users to interact with the waveform views, including zooming and scrolling, and creating point or segment markers that denote content to be clipped or for reference, e.g., distinguishing music from speech or identifying different music tracks.

 ### Features